SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Transit: Take the #1 Bus to California Street and 32nd Avenue

-One of the newer additions to our colorful mosaic steps is the Dragon's Tales Steps at Miraloma Playground.
+One of the newer additions to our colorful mosaic stairways is the Dragon's Tales Steps at Miraloma Playground.

-I love the colors and the creativity on this set of stairs.
-They are education related as they are next to the Miraloma Elementary School.
+I love the colors and creativity on this set of San Francisco steps.
+They are education-related, as they are next to the Miraloma Elementary School.

 They have sayings from famous people such as Albert Einstein, Ralph Waldo Emerson, and Mark Twain.
 They have numbers and other educational elements throughout.